Developer Documentation

 Get your shopping list button running in three simple steps.

-1 Define your items using the listonic_content variable
+1 Define your items using the data-items attribute

-2 Add the iframe container and include the Listonic script
+2 Add the button container and include the Listonic script

 3 Test your button and customize as needed